secretbosscode/nzbidx/docs/db.md

 ```

 After the extensions are installed and the schema applied, the `nzbidx` role does
 not require superuser privileges.
+The schema application routine automatically
+revokes superuser rights from the role as a cleanup step, so subsequent
+connections run as an ordinary user.
 Point `DATABASE_URL` at the database, e.g.
 `postgres://nzbidx:nzbidx@localhost:5432/nzbidx`.